Walking & Hiking Trails in Ocala

 What Family-Friendly Trails Exist in Downtown Ocala?

-Tuscawilla Park in downtown Ocala features excellent family-friendly walking paths.
-The historic park includes paved trails winding through towering live oak canopy, past the duck pond, and around open green spaces.
-The gentle, shaded paths accommodate walkers of all ages and fitness levels.
-The park's central downtown location makes it accessible and convenient, with nearby parking, restrooms, and picnic facilities.
+Tuscawilla Park in downtown Ocala features a 0.6-mile (3/5-mile) concrete walking trail looping Lake Tuscawilla.
+The 34.3-acre historic park's trail passes through towering live oak canopy, past the fishing dock and the All Children's Playground, and connects the park's tennis, basketball, and skate park facilities.
+The gentle, shaded path accommodates walkers of all ages and fitness levels, and the park's central downtown location at 800 NE Sanchez Avenue makes it accessible and convenient, with nearby parking, restrooms, and picnic facilities.

 What Wildlife Can You See on Ocala Trails?